kiboschool/course-programming-1/src/programming-1.md

 * **Weekly Assignments**: Each week, you will have several ungraded exercises to practice the concepts you learned that week.
 You will also have a _project_, a substantive graded program to write.
+There are 6 projects in total, each worth 10% of your final grade.
 * **Midterm and Final Project**: You will have two larger projects, midway through the course and at the end of the course, reflecting all that you've learned up to that point.
+Each contributes 25% of your final grade.

 More details about your assignments are given on the next few pages.